Kvvanjung/Hangman-Game/README.md

 I took about 30 minutes to read the requirments and write the plan, and spend almost 4 hours on writing the script.

 # unfinished work
-I belive this program meets all the requirements, but there are few thing I would have worked on if I had more time.
+I belive this program meets all the necessary requirements, but there are few thing I would have worked on if I had more time.

 - Adding more list of words by category: define few more list of words as constant and make select_word() to prompt user to choose category and return a random word from the appropriate list.
 - Web Interface: While the current game is a terminal-based application, a simple web interface can be implement using a framework like Flask or Django